Skip to main content

 Are AP/IB test credits accepted by the Brooks School?

 The Brooks School accepts a maximum of 15 AP/IB credits.
-More information about the credits currently accepted by the Brooks School can be found on the Brooks/CHE Registrar website.
+More information about the credits currently accepted by the Brooks School can be found on the current student portal.
 Credits will be awarded according to policies in place at the time the student begins a Brooks program.

 Are Brooks School undergraduates charged contract or endowed tuition rates?